How to Get Emergency Rent Assistance

 People have to apply for a grant through Modest Needs.
 If approved, the nonprofit posts the grant request on its public website and allows donors to review and support the grant requests that matter most to them.
 When the organization funds a grant request, they remit payment directly to the vendor shown in the applicant’s documentation.
 Most requests get met within two weeks, Taylor says, and many of the grant applications have to do with covering living expenses that applicants can’t afford due to a short-term financial emergency.

-4. Look into other sources of income
+4. Look into other ways to boost your household income

 Ask your friends and family members for a loan, a business opportunity, or see if you can get a payroll advance from your employer.
-Some companies may also have a hardship fund to provide emergency rent help for employees.
+Some companies may also have a financial hardship fund to provide emergency rent help for employees.

 5. Consider crowdfunding